leekalan/nautylus-shell/docs/git-practice.md

 ---

 ```
-Issue: the shell does not currently support the `ls` command
+Issue: The shell does not currently support the `ls` command

 Plan:
 - Create tests for the `ls` command